-Always compare airfares: The cheapest fare may be an airline’s basic economy ticket, but it might be another carrier’s regular economy.
-If you only go to a single airline site, you won’t necessarily get the best deals, so always compare fares.
+Always compare airfares: The cheapest fare might be a basic economy ticket, but it might be regular economy!
+You cannot assume anything when it comes to airfare and if you only go to a single airline site, you may not get the best deal.
+Always compare fares.

 5. Is basic economy worth it or not?

-Yes and no. If you travel as a family of four, say, some basic economy fares could save $120 (or more) but you wouldn’t necessarily get to sit together; no big deal if traveling with teens but a problem for those with little ones.
-Get the facts, compare fares, and see what works best for you.
+Yes and no. If you travel as a family of four, say, some basic economy fares could save you $120 (or more) but remember, you may not get to sit together.
+That’s no big deal if traveling with teens but could be a big problem for those with little ones.
+Get the facts, compare the fares, and see what works best for you.